 Kiltz’s Original Keto Ice Cream Nutrition

-- combine egg (or egg yokes), salt, sugar, and vanilla in a large bowl.
+- combine egg (or egg yolks), salt, sugar, and vanilla in a large bowl.
 Whisk together

 - Whisk heavy cream into the egg mixture